octabytes/octabytes.github.io/content/website/hosting-and-infrastructure/storage/paperless-ngx.md

   id: paperless-ngx
   name: Paperless-ngx
   website: https://paperless-ngx.readthedocs.io/en/latest/
-  short_description: Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.
+  description: Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.
 ---